 Birds are attracted to the fruit and carry the seed afar, which has caused it to escape cultivation.
 As a result of its widespread introduction, it has naturalised in many countries outside of its native range and is recorded as a weed of agriculture in Australia and more seriously as an invasive plant species in South Africa.

-The unripe fruit reportedly contain a hallucinogenic and the ripe fruit drop to the ground and stain whatever they land on.
+The unripe fruit reportedly contains a hallucinogenic and the ripe fruit drop to the ground and stain whatever they land on.

-Attokaran, M. 2011, Natural food flavors and colorants, Institute of Food Technologists, Wiley-Blackwell Publishing, Oxford
+Attokaran, M. 2011, Natural food flavors and colorants, Institute of Food Technologists, Wiley-Blackwell Publishing, Oxfordshire

 Barwick, M., et al. 2004, Tropical & subtropical trees : a worldwide encyclopaedic guide, Thames and Hudson, London